jasonsbeer/Amiga-2000-EATX/README.md

 3. Support for two real-time clock options
 4. Cleaned up the schematics

-Rev 2.1
+Rev 2.1 **PRODUCTION REVISION**
-1. Corrected footprint of U109
-2. Changed footprint of U9000 to offer more part options
+1. Changed footprint of U9000 to offer more part options
-3. Added U207 to buffer VSYNC and HSYNC signals
+2. Added U207 to buffer VSYNC and HSYNC signals
-4. Moved RN301 to make room for a shrouded connector at CN304
-5. Relocated Zorro termination components
+3. Relocated Zorro termination components
-6. Added additional component values to silk screen
+4. Added additional component values to silk screen
-7. Corrected Agnus Vbb trace
-8. Moved many traces to the external layers
+5. Moved many traces to the external layers
-9. Added Agnus jumper settings to the rear silk screen

 ## Acknowledgments
 kr239 - for the Amiga 500 DRAM replacement project inspiration and LIV2 and texneus for the modifications used in this project